JVAdams4/webdev-daily-log/readme.md

 *   User registration and login.
 *   Password recovery and change password functionality.
 *   A "Daily Work & Project Log" form for users to submit.
-*   Separate dashboard views for regular users and a master account.
+*   Separate dashboard views for regular users and a teacher account.
 *   A complete grading and feedback loop with status indicators.

 ---